Who is Josie?

 Another two years passed before we did our first backpacking trip to Singapore and Malaysia.
 This was followed the next year with Vietnam.
 On our return a friend introduced me to travel hacking.
 My whole world was turned on it’s head.
 I could now find ways to travel for longer and further.
 Those few meagre frequent flyer points I had earned over the years soon grew exponentially.
 I met many other travellers and learned more than I even imagined.
-We have travelled overseas multiple times since, heading back to New Zealand (twice), Dubai (twice), UK, Thailand, Hong Kong, Turkey and Greece.
+We then travelled overseas multiple times since, heading back to New Zealand (twice), Dubai (twice), UK, Thailand, Hong Kong, Turkey and Greece.

-Five and a half years ago I started to talk about my urge to travel long term.
+About seven years ago I started to talk about my urge to travel long term.
 I decided then that our youngest daughter could not have a year off when she finished high school – both girls would need to stay home and look after the house while Simon and I went on gap year.
 I joked that we deserved it after all those years of working to pay for their school fees.

 That, though, is not the end of my journey – in fact it is more like the start.
-When I left my 9-5 accounting job at the end of last year I did not plan to go back.
+When I left my 9-5 accounting job at the beginning of last year I did not plan to go back.
 Not to that job, or any other like it.
 I plan to become location independent.
 I can still see us living in Adelaide for the foreseeable future, but I would love to build freedom and options.
 I’m not sure of the path I am going to take yet, but I am so excited to start the ride towards living the dream.